microsoft/wpa/.github/analyst_guide_data_validation.md

 check_query(sq_data)
 ```

-The resulting output would look something like the following:
+The resulting output would look something like the following and will give you an initial view into your data:

 ```
 The data used is a Person Query.